saddington/yen-handbook/2-stuff.md

 - We promise to lean every decision into building and growing healthy communities
 - We promise to do our utmost in being a pro team with a pro product represent YEN well.

+---

+# How Engineering Works

+Wrote this early in 2020... but, not fully representative of where we're at atm...

+## Guiding Principles

+- pragmatic, not precious: use the right tool for the job, even if it's not the hot new thing
+- ability to recruit talent is important: balance pragmatism with industry trends. for example, we *could* build our product in Java, but there aren't tons of new Java developers flooding the market, so while that might be a sound technical choice, it's not a good business choice
+- bleeding-edge tech can cause you to bleed to death. approach new or "sexy" tech with extreme caution
+- scalability is critical: our products traverse social graphs, which contain massive amounts of data. approach all designs with horizontal scaling in mind from day one
+- stability is paramount: our users rely on our service to run their businesses. we must always provide a predictable and reliable service, or those users will find someone else that does
+- communication makes it all possible: as a distributed team, it can be easy to intentionally or even unintentionally isolate yourself… don't be an island, and don't disappear.
+If you get stuck, ask questions.
+If you need to flesh out ideas, ask questions.
+If you're not in a good head space, talk to somebody.
+    - balance distraction modes: utilize Slack presence status to say when you're heads down
+    - Slack is inherently asynchronous; don't expect immediate replies and don't demand immediate replies unless absolutely necessary. and when it is, use `@` with great discretion

+## Product Architecture

+- JavaScript (TypeScript) on both front- and back-end, allowing our entire team to generalize or specialize as needed
+- Front-end: React + Bootstrap
+- Back-end: Node.js + Express; server-side-rendered (SSR) React is TBD, but likely
+- Persistence: tbd based on the data we need to collect. initially a relational database, either MySQL or PostgreSQL. likely to be multi-faceted
+- HIGHLY service-oriented: most/all of the back-end code implementes API endpoints (REST + GraphQL) called by the UI; *everything else* lives in the UI layer. this forces us to build our service as a patform from the beginning. intially, we will be the only client of the platform, but that will change over time.
+- App lives… not sure yet.
+Probably on Digital Ocean at first.
+Later maybe at AWS, GCS, Azure, etc.

+## DevOps Infrastructure

+- Code, issue tracking, and CI/CD lives on Github
+- Mix of public and private projects
+    - Public: policies, procedures, high-level design documents (design in the open!)
+    - Private: actual source code (the secret sauce!), issue tracker, deployment architecture, API docs (for now, at least), etc.
+    - General idea is to share as much as is shareable, but protect the sensitive ops and IP required to operate a healthy and sustainable business
+- Git + Gitflow workflow.
+Branches rule the day — committing directly to master is simply not allowed — and peer-reviewed pull requests are required
+- All back-end code must be accompanied by unit tests covering public interfaces (private interfaces are implementation details) utilizing Jest
+- Test suite is automated and built into PR workflow.
+No PR may be approved that causes a regression or decreases test coverage.
+- Front-end code should be testable too, but level is being evaluated.
+Currently leaning more towards Cypress for end-to-end tests of the actual interface over unit/integration-level testing of individual components (using something like react-testing-library).

+## Engineering Workflow

+- We work on a two-week sprint cycle
+- Sprints start on Wednesdays with a planning meeting, just after lunch.
+All stakeholders sit together and hash out the scope of the next sprint until it's done.
+Sometimes this takes 30 minutes, sometimes 3 hours.
+- Nobody leaves until *everybody's* roles and responsibilities are defined: we all know what each other is doing for the next two weeks when the meeting is over.
+- Everything agreed to must be achievable in the two-week cycle.
+Sometimes we may be working on huge projects.
+In those cases, we still define some subset for the sprint, even if not customer-facing.
+- Every sprint must contain at least one customer-facing thing: we ship *something* to customers every two weeks, full stop.
+What and how big that is can vary, but the predictability of receiving something new to review and explore every two weeks like clockwork is a critical component of maintaining a vibrant and engaged community.
+It also develops trust: we tell customers we're going to do something, and we do it, and we do it again, and again, and again. ✅
+- Code starts Thursday.
+High-level scaffolding, experiments, what-if's, etc.
+- As a team we will do daily checkins.
+While the team is very small, we'll probably stick to text-only updates in Slack.
+As the team grows, we may introduce a regular video standup.
+- And then we have a forced break over the weekend.
+This is not intended to interrupt flow.
+On the contrary, this gives all of that initial high-level thinking and experimentation time to marinate — it's the subconcious' mind's turn to play.
+- The following Monday is full steam ahead on finish, fit, and polish, continuing through the end of the week.
+Development should be concluded, tested, and PRs opened and reviewed by the end of the day Friday.
+- And then another forced break: recover, reflect, let the subconcious mind marinate again hunting for the "oh shit!" moments.
+- The next Monday morning begins formal QA cycle with full deployments to staging environment.
+- Everybody tests.
+Everything.
+New bugs or regressions are identified and fixed immediately.
+- Tuesday continues bug fixing if necessary.
+If things can't be fixed by midday Tuesday, the rest of the day is for scaling/pulling back broken features so the GA release is solid.
+- Monday/Tuesday also for documentation, release notes, communication with Marketing so they can get customers excited for GA release.
+- Wednesday morning is GA release to production enviroments.
+Marketing push to get customers excited.
+Monitoring of production to make sure we didn't break anything.
+- We all break for lunch, then we start again.
+- Sometimes we'll finish a sprint early.
+That's a good thing!
+When that happens, we don't usually go back and expand the scope.
+The extra time we've created we use to assist other team members, explore new tech, work on devops improvements, make better documentation, try something unusual, etc.

+## Progress and Reflection

+- Try to be committing and pushing your work to your feature branches at least daily.
+This helps others see what's changing, which can often help to head off bugs or design issues before they get too far gone.
+We don't ever want PRs to be surprising.
+- Once daily, take a screenshot of something that you're working on — could be a UI screenshot, some visualization of a backend service, excerpt from a design doc or *brief* snippet of *safe* source code, interesting chatter on Slack, etc. — and paste it into the #idtgatt channel on Slack.
+This helps keep our own internal community informed and engaged, and we will ocassionally share bits with the external community too.
+- Every Friday, before you leave, take no more than 15-20 minutes and write up a brief summary/retrospective of what you worked on, what you learned, challenges you faced, etc. and post those to the #idtgatt in Slack as well.
+In addition to the benefits described above for the screenshots, these retrospectives will help document our story: where we came from, how we grew, and what we achieved.

+## Development Standards

+- Coding standards: we use Prettier. done
+- Documentation: self-explanatory code is good. documentation for that code is better, and can be extracted, made visible in IDEs, etc.

+---